Name Change for Non-Citizens

 I am eligible.
 What do I do next?

 You need to determine that you will not have any problems with Australian immigration or your country of citizenship as a result of changing your name.
 Easy Name Change cannot make this assessment for you, nor do we provide any information on dealing with the immigration department in our name change kits.
-We recommend you contact Australian Immigration and your embassy if you are not sure or have further questions.
-You may also want to speak with an immigration consultant.
+We recommend you contact Australian Immigration or your immigration consultant for further information.
+You may also contact your embassy for information on changing your foreign passport by showing an Australian legal name change certificate.

 How come Easy Name Change does not provide name change advice for immigration?

-Immigration is a complex area of the law and Easy Name Change are not specialists in immigration.
+Immigration is a complex area of the law and Easy Name Change is not immigration specialists.
 As each situation is unique and some are quite complex we do not provide any further information beyond what appears on this page.

 Can I use an Easy Name Change kit if I am a non-citizen?

-Once you have determined that you will not have any repercussions with Australian immigration or your country of citizenship, an Easy Name Change kit will be helpful.
-Once you have understood the requirements from Australian immigration and your own embassy, the process of changing your name with all the Australian organisations where you have an account or membership is exactly the same regardless if you are a citizen or non-citizen.
+Once you have determined that you will not have any complications with Australian immigration or your country of citizenship, an Easy Name Change kit is a massive time saver.
+The process of changing your name with all the various companies is the same regardless if you are a citizen or non-citizen.

 What about my name in my home country?